elduvelle/ephys_tutorials/SpikeGadgets/install_Trodes_Win.md

-## This describes the procedure to install SpikeGadgets software on WINDOWS specific to our lab
+## This describes the procedure to install SpikeGadgets software on WINDOWS specific to the van der Meer lab

 ### Useful links:
 [general SpikeGadgets documentation](https://spikegadgets.com/documentation/)